 How Can Daughter Protect Her Inheritance Without a Prenuptial Agreement?

-My daughter Ashley, who is 27 years old, is getting married next Aug.
-2017.
+My daughter Ashley, who is 27 years old, is getting married next August.
 She had inherited about $100,000 from my mother when she passed away.
-Ashley is thinking of getting a prenup but of course it is a somewhat difficult issue to discuss with her future husband and she was looking at alternatives.
+Ashley is thinking of getting a prenup but, of course, it is a somewhat difficult issue to discuss with her future husband and she was looking at alternatives.
 In essence, her thought process is to protect what is hers before the marriage but anything they accumulate after the marriage would of course be considered both of theirs.

 I have been reading a fair amount on the subject and found somewhere on the web (I am always a little skeptical here) that as long as her assets are not commingled with her future husband’s and she is able to identify through statements of what is hers as of the date of the marriage, that in the event of divorce those funds would remain hers and not be countable as marital assets.
 Is that correct?
 And do you have any thoughts on this type of situation or what may be a more appropriate way to go?
 Any advice would be appreciated.